 10 Business Internships for High School Students

-It is a common mistake to assume that business internships strictly correspond with the financial sector or specific industries.
-However, business internships can be quite versatile and dynamic, and add positively to your profile as a high school student.
-They can entail similar skill sets, yet cover a broad range of career and industry norms.
+If you are in high school and looking to do a business internship, we have a solid list of internships that you should consider.
+It is a common mistake to assume that business internships strictly relate to the financial sector or specific industries.
+Business internships can be quite versatile and add to your profile as a high school student.
+They build similar skill sets yet cover a broad range of careers and industries.

+Further, participating in an internship as a prospective business student can offer valuable exposure and opportunities for skill-building.
+A solid internship experience can also boost your resume for college!
 However, internships can be hard to come by for a high school student.
-We’ve compiled ten solid business internships for high school students in this blog, along with important details like their application deadlines, eligibility requirements, duration, and location (if any).
+We’ve compiled 10 business internships for high school students in this blog, along with important details like their application deadlines, eligibility requirements, duration, and location (if any).
+However, before we dive into the opportunities, here’s why you should aim to intern while still in high school.

 Why do an internship in high school?